sagefy/sagefy/gh-pages/f_ideas/use_prior_knowledge.md

 How does Sagefy implement this idea?
 ------------------------------------

-- Cards and units have prerequisites, which ensures the learner has sufficient prior knowledge.
+- Cards and units have requires, which ensures the learner has sufficient prior knowledge.
 - The algorithms which sequence show cards, units, and sets that are available to the learner.
     - The algorithms which sequence the entities focus on improving the learner's prior knowledge.
     - A diagnostic assessment means learners can build prior knowledge where lacking.